Skip to content

 Of the 28 races spread over the four days, 14 are Grade 1 events which pit the best of the best against one another.
 Each day also has a highlight race:

-Day 2 – Style Wednesday – The Betway Queen Mother Champion Steeple Chase (at 16.00)
+Day 2 – Style Wednesday – The BetMGM Queen Mother Champion Steeple Chase (at 16.00)

 More than 65,000 people visit Cheltenham Festival each day.

-As we publish this article, Galopin Des Champs is the current favourite for the Cheltenham Gold Cup 2024.
-Galopin Des Champs’ trainer, Willie Mullins, has a remarkable 100 Cheltenham Festival winners to his name (and counting), making him the most successful trainer in the event’s history.
+As we publish this article in late February, Galopin Des Champs is the current favourite for the Cheltenham Gold Cup 2025.
+Galopin Des Champs’ trainer, Willie Mullins, has a remarkable 103 Cheltenham Festival winners to his name, making him the most successful trainer in the event’s history.
+And the horses he has trained have won four of the last six Gold Cups.

 A single day almost doesn’t cut it if you want to immerse yourself fully in the many elements that combine to make Cheltenham Festival special – it’s easy to underestimate its scale and how busy it becomes.
 To help you make the most of your experience, we’ve picked a few of our favourite features…